Iasa-Global/btabok/pages/engagement_model/stakeholders.md

 concern in a given [objective](objectives.md){:target="_blank"}, [business case](../structured_canvases/business_case_sc.md){:target="_blank"} or
 [assignment](assignment.md){:target="_blank"}.
 Stakeholders have a vested interest in the success of assignments, which can affect the stakeholder positively or negatively.
 A stakeholder may use their influence to promote and help an assignment succeed, or hinder the success of an assignment if the resulting architecture is negative for the stakeholder.
 Some stakeholders may play an active part by contributing to the initiative, while other stakeholders play a more passive role.

-Examples of typical stakeholders are customers, executives or company departments.
+Examples of typical stakeholders are customers, suppliers and partners, communities and regulators, investors, employees, executives or company departments.

 # Why are stakeholders important